Reductions of $2$-dimensional semi-stable representations with large $\mathcal L$-invariant: Introduction

-\begin{rmk} The bound in Theorem \ref{thm:thm-intro} is optimal for $k < p$ by the results of Breuil--M\'ezard and Guerberoff--Park.
-We do not know to what extent the bound is optimal, in general.
-A global example discussed in Section \ref{subsec:globalcontext} shows that the $v_p((k-2)!)$-term cannot be entirely removed (at least when $p =3$). \end{rmk}
+\begin{rmk} When $k < p$ and $k$ is even, the bound in Theorem \ref{thm:thm-intro} is optimal by the results of Breuil--M\'ezard.
+The same can be said if $5 \leq k < p$ and $k$ is odd, by the work of Guerberoff--Park.
+We do not know to what extent the bound is optimal for higher weights (see Section \ref{subsec:globalcontext}). \end{rmk}

 Theorem \ref{thm:thm-intro} is a natural analog of widely-studied theorems that determine reductions of 2-dimensional, irreducible, crystalline representations of $G_{\mathbb Q_p}$.
 For instance, Buzzard and Gee (\cite{BuzzardGee-SmallSlope}) developed a strategy to determine reductions of certain crystalline representations, with unbounded Hodge--Tate weights, using the $p$-adic local Langlands correspondence.
-We do not know whether such an approach for semi-stable, but non-crystalline, representations has been tried or, even, if such an approach is feasible.
+We do not know whether a direct analog for semi-stable, but non-crystalline, representations has been tried or, even, if such an approach would be feasible.

 Another approach in the crystalline case is via integral $p$-adic Hodge theory.
 Berger, Li, and Zhu and Berger proved local constancy results for reductions of crystalline representations using Wach modules (\cite{BergerLiZhu-SmallSlopes,Berger-LocalConstancy}).
 Recently, the first two named authors of this article improved the Berger--Li--Zhu result using Kisin modules (\cite{BergdallLevin-BLZ}).
 Those are what we will use here, also.
 One incentive to write the prior article was as training to conduct the current research.